eliias/gleam/README.md

 A running version of the SDF example from the Apache Beam website.

+### 14. Resources

+Inversion of Control and Dependency Injection with Apache Beam, Kotlin and Koin.

 ### 20. Generator

 A demo of the `gleam-core` Generator to create fake data for a pipeline.